citp/privacy-policy-historical/b/ba/bad/badlion.net.md

 Burbank, California 91506
 USA

-If you have questions about data protection, you can also contact the data protection officer by email [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)
+If you have questions about data protection, you can also contact the data protection officer by email dpo@eslgaming.com

 Last updated: May 25, 2018